 Engine Sentai Go-onger has some possible variations on the name of the species of biomechanical creatures that act as the Rangers' familiars/Humongous Mecha.
 Most commonly rendered simply as Engines, the name is actually a bilingual pun on the English word "engine" & the Japanese word En-Jin, roughly meaning "Fire God".
 Another possible rendering is Endjinn or N-Djinn, which arguably conveys the pun better to a western audience.

 It's either Wesley Wyndam-Pryce or Wesley Wyndham-Price... or possibly Wesley Wyndam-Price.
 Just take your pick...

-Buffy the Vampire Slayer had similar issues regarding the spelling of Warren's surname, since it never appeared in the credits.
+Warren's surname was never seen written down on screen, or included in credits or publicity material.
 The comic spin-offs have now confirmed it as "Mears", although at least one published shooting script had previously given it as "Meers", and much fanon had it as "Meres" to make it a Punny Name for a character defined by his rage at being a "mere" human.